What are GABAergic agents?

 In the 1950s, scientists discovered that GABA is an important chemical in the central nervous system.
 GABAergic agents were developed to treat conditions related to the central nervous system, including the overactive ‘fight or flight’ response involved in anxiety and panic disorders.

 The connection between GABAergic agents and autism has been studied since the late 1980s.

 What is the idea behind GABAergic agent therapy for autistic children?

 Some researchers think an increase in certain types of brain activity leads to symptoms like panic and anxiety.
-The idea is that GABAergic agents reduce brain activity by stimulating GABA production and that this helps people cope with feelings of anxiety and panic.
+The idea is that GABAergic agents reduce brain activity by stimulating GABA production, which in turn helps people cope with feelings of anxiety and panic.

 Autistic children often experience physical tension and anxiety, as well as decreased pain responses.
-It’s thought that GABAergic agents can control these symptoms in autistic children and reduce their aggression and impulsive behaviour.
+It’s thought that GABAergic agents can control these symptoms in autistic children and reduce aggressive and impulsive behaviour.

 What does GABAergic agent therapy involve?

-GABAergic agent therapy involves taking oral medication on a daily basis.
-The specific medication and dosage depends on each child’s symptoms.
+GABAergic agent therapy involves taking oral medicine on a daily basis.
+The specific medicine and dosage depend on the individual child’s needs.

-A specialist medical practitioner like a psychiatrist should monitor a child taking GABAergic agents.
+A psychiatrist or other medical specialist should monitor a child taking GABAergic agents.
 The child needs regular appointments with this specialist.

 Does GABAergic agent therapy help autistic children?

-Barbiturates aren’t usually prescribed, because they cause drowsiness and have the potential to become addictive.
-Using benzodiazepine can increase behaviour problems in autistic children or cause cognitive ‘dulling’ – for example, memory impairment and lack of motor coordination.
+Barbiturates aren’t usually prescribed, because they cause drowsiness and can become addictive.
+Benzodiazepine can increase behaviour issues in autistic children or cause cognitive ‘dulling’ – for example, memory impairment and lack of motor coordination.

 Who practises GABAergic agent therapy?